ChristophJP5/Slim-REST-API-Framework/README.md

 # Slim-REST-API-Framework
 Do you hate spending time setting up framworks?
 Do you want to take controll?
 Do you enjoy the task of programming?
-Then this is a framework to create clean REST API's in a fast way.
+This is a framework to create clean REST API's in a fast way.
+Easy to setup

 ## Installation
-If you want to use a DB connection change the settings `/Config/Config.php` In `Core/Controller.php` is an uservalidation method All Default Error-messages are defined in `Config/Errors.php`
+If you want to use a DB connection change the settings `/Config/Config.php` In `Core/Controller.php` is an uservalidation method.
+All Default Error-messages are defined in `Config/Errors.php`

 ## DB handling